BehyadZed/Behyad-Zarnaghi.github.io/_teaching/2014-spring-teaching-1.md

 location: "Tehran, Iran"
 ---

-#### Under supervision of Prof.Arash Bahrami and Prof.Farzad Ayatollah Shirazi
+#### Under the supervision of Prof.Arash Bahrami and Prof.Farzad Ayatollah Shirazi
 I am resposible for coordinating and instructing lab sessions.